Indicators of child sexual abuse

 Further reading

-Factsheet on Forced and early marriage fact sheet (2015), Department of social services.
+Forced and early marriage factsheet (2019), Department of Social Services.

 Child sexual abuse can become known about in four main ways: